InfinityVM/InfinityVM/book/src/integration/writing-program.md

 For integration tests, we recommend reading the [Using your zkVM Program](./using-program.md) section.

 The InfinityVM team is working on a growing set of [SDK crates](https://github.com/InfinityVM/InfinityVM/tree/main/crates/sdk) to make writing programs and tests easier.
-The SDK is in very early stages and dog food'ed with the CLOB app server PoC.